conda/ceps/cep-releases.md

 | ... | ... |

 > **Note**
-> Despite following a bimonthly release schedule we will permit releases to occur at any time between regular releases for hotfixes, security releases, or other high priority changes that require immediate release.
+> Despite following a bimonthly release schedule, we will permit releases to occur at any time between regular releases for hotfixes, security releases, or other high-priority changes that require immediate release.

-To distinguish between the bimonthly release schedule and other optional releases the following release types are defined:
+To distinguish between the bi-monthly release schedule and other optional releases, we define the following release types:

-- **regular release**: this is the regularly schedule bimonthly release
+- **Regular release**: the regularly scheduled bi-monthly release
-- **optional release**: releases that may occur on the alternating months from regular releases
+- **Optional release**: releases that may occur on alternating months from regular releases
-- **hotfix release**: extra releases that may occur during any month to patch an earlier release of the same month (whether a regular or optional release)
+- **Hotfix release**: extra releases that may occur during any month to patch an earlier release of the same month (whether a regular or optional release)

-So it's entirely feasible to see the following releases:
+So, it's entirely feasible to see the following releases:

 | Version | Release Type |
 |---|---|